 I recently went with some friends to the movies and turned my phone off for three hours.
 When I fired it back up, I was shocked to see a full-blown texting tantrum from a guy I had only been out with a couple of times.
 He had texted several times during those three hours, each message getting progressively sarcastic as he accused me of purposely avoiding him.
 There were so many red flags waving across my screen that I could have been watching a parade.
 Can anyone say jealous, possessive, immature, and insecure?
 Needless to say, I immediately cut off all contact with him.

 No one likes to read a novel over text message.
-There’s a reason text messages are limited to about 160 characters, so keep them short and sweet.
+Keep it short and sweet.

 3. Replacing Talking with Texting